DukeUndergraduateML/datathon2021/README.md

 - **key-variables**: This is a folder describing key varaibles of the first two waves.
 - **documentation**: This is a document provided by the ABS regarding the survey/questionaire.
-- **rubric**: This is a document that provides the rubric for the event
+- **rubric**: This is a document that provides the rubric regarding how reviewers will evaluate your submissions, which be double-blind.